 Responsibilities: While trustees generally possess more duties related to IRS rules compliance and record maintenance as well as reporting back to them directly, custodians primarily focus on safeguarding IRA assets while handling investment transactions on your behalf.

-Legal requirements: In order to be an IRA trustee, an institution must meet specific IRS requirements.
-These requirements include being an institution that is a bank, federally insured credit union or savings and loan association, or an approved entity that meets specific standards that are set by the IRS.
-Custodians are not required to comply with these particular guidelines, but they must satisfy the necessary requirements to manage the assets in an IRA account.
+Legal requirements: To be a IRA trustee, an institution must meet certain IRS standards.
+These requirements include being a bank, federally insured credit union, savings and loan association or other approved entity that meets the specific requirements that are set in the IRS.
+Custodians don’t have to adhere to such specific regulations, but must satisfy the necessary requirements to manage the assets in accounts like an IRA account.